 Exchange Traded Fund (ETF)/Index fund – Similar to a mutual fund in that the money is pooled together from a group of investors.
 The differences being that it tends to track the performance of an entire index, such as the NZX50.
 Whereas, A mutual fund will tend to select parts of the index.
 Because it traces the entire index it does not require as much management.
 Therefore, ETF’s have much lower management fees.
 Every ETF is different: Some focus on a broad range of assets in a wide range of industries, whereas others focus on just one type of asset or sector.

 Index funds are very similar to ETF's.
-In fact, ETF's are a type of index fund.
 The only real difference is the way they are traded.
 ETF's are slightly more flexible.
 An ETF is able to be traded like stocks.
 You can trade them immediately and easily.
 Whereas index funds can only be sold at the end of each day based on the Net Asset Value (NAV) of the fund.

 Asset allocation – This just means how our investments are divided up in our portfolio,.For example, out of your entire investments you own 20% in bonds and 80% in stocks.
 The idea is that different assets perform opposite to each other in the same economic conditions.
 This way we can limit our risk by allocating our portfolio according to the type of asset we have and how well they complement each other – shares, bonds, gold, property, treasury bills, etc.